thisismattsmith/elearningco/src/content/training-categories/code-of-conduct.md

 What does good look like?
 Bad?
 We tell the story of your values through realistic examples that resonate.

-## Why Custom Code of Conduct Training Matters
+## Here's Why Custom Code of Conduct Training Matters

 ### Generic Code Training Fails Because:

 - It treats all codes as identical
 - Scenarios don't reflect your workplace reality